tnwei/exposure-to-code/docs/_sources/04_matplotlib.rst.txt

 Outcome: Students will learn how to make basic plots in Python using `matplotlib`, the de-facto standard for visualization.

 ..
 Instructor notes
 ..
-Message: This class is only focused on how to use matplotlib, no deepre message of the day to take home
+Message: This class is only focused on how to use matplotlib, no deeper message of the day to take home

 What we will do:
 	* What is matplotlib?